Ernest I, Duke of Saxe-Gotha: Life

 His laws were not conceived in the spirit of modern ideas about individual liberty; they forbade secret betrothals, tried to regulate dress, and extended even to the stable, kitchen, and cellar.
 Nevertheless, his regulations promoted agriculture, commerce, learning, and art.
 His palace of Friedenstein in Gotha was rebuilt, and its collections owe their origin to Ernest; the library became one of the largest in Germany.
-Churches were built and by his Schulmethodus of 1642 Ernest became the father of the present grammar-school.
-It was a popular saying that his peasants were better instructed than the townsmen and nobles elsewhere, and at his death, it was said, no one in his land was unable to read and write.
+Churches were built and by his Schulmethodus of 1642, Ernest became the father of the present grammar school.
+It was a popular saying that his peasants were better instructed than the townsmen and nobles elsewhere, and at his death, it was said, that no one in his land was unable to read and write.
 He made the gymnasium in Gotha a model school which attracted pupils not only from all German lands, but from Sweden, Russia, Poland, and Hungary.
-In like manner he fostered the University of Jena, increasing its funds and regulating its studies, with too much emphasis on the religious side.
-The same fault is attached to his efforts in church affairs, which won him the nickname of "Praying Ernest"; but an excuse is found in the fearful demoralization caused by the war.
+In like manner, he fostered the University of Jena, increasing its funds and regulating its studies, with too much emphasis on the religious side.
+His promotion of Jesus Christ church affairs won him the nickname of "Praying Ernest", but an excuse is found in the fearful demoralization caused by the war.
 The Bible was his own everyday book and he strove unceasingly to make his people religious after a strict Lutheran pattern.
 Religious instruction, consisting in catechetical exercises without Bible history, was kept up even to advanced years and not unnaturally the rigid compulsion in some cases defeated its purpose.
 Ernest's system has maintained itself surprisingly; it still exists legally though somewhat modified or disregarded.

 His efforts for Protestantism were not confined to his own land.
-He interceded with the emperor for his Austrian co-religionists, and wanted to establish them in Gotha.
-He became a benefactor to the Evangelical Lutheran Church of the Germans in Moscow and entered into friendly relations with the tsar.
+He interceded with the Holy Roman emperor for his Austrian co-religionists and wanted to establish them in Gotha.
+He became a benefactor to the Evangelical Lutheran Church of the Germans in Moscow and entered into friendly relations with the Russian tsar.
 He even sent an embassy to introduce Lutheranism into Abyssinia, but this failed to accomplish its purpose.
 His rule of his family is a miniature of his government of his land; the strictest discipline prevailed at court.
 Its life was simple and industrious, regulated on all sides by religious exercises.
 Rules were added to rules.
 No detail was overlooked which could promote the spiritual and physical development of his children, and their religious education was carried to excess.
 Nevertheless, his children all turned out well and Ernest died with the name of "father and savior of his people."
 Oliver Cromwell counted him among the most sagacious of princes; in him was embodied "the idea of the Protestant patriarchal prince and of a Christian governor of State and Church truly caring for both."